Bold Reformers Refuse to Compromise the Truth

 Andrew Atherstone, Ryle on the Christian Life: Growing in Grace (Wheaton: Crossway Books, 2025), 188 pp.

 We live in an age of unprecedented compromise.
 Courage has been eclipsed by cowardice.
-Conviction has been highjacked by capitulation.
+Conviction has been hijacked by capitulation.
 The spirit of syncretism is gaining ground.
 The bishop of Liverpool, J.C.
 Ryle (1816-1900) lamented the lack of courage and conviction that characterized so many Christians in the United Kingdom.
 He bemoaned the cowardice that dominated the theological landscape, especially among young people:

 It produces what I must venture to call a ‘jellyfish’ Christianity in the land: that is, a Christianity without bone, or muscle, or power.
 A jellyfish is a pretty and graceful object when it floats in the sea, contracting and expanding like a little, delicate, transparent umbrella.
 Yet the same jellyfish, when cast on the shore, is a mere helpless lump, without capacity for movement, self-defense, or self-preservation.
 Alas!
 It is a vivid type of much of the religion of the day, of which the leading principle is, ‘No dogma, no distinct tenets, no positive doctrine.’